albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

-The above example is not provide a list that can contain the required type and will fails as shown next.
+The above example is not providing a list that can contain the required type and will fail to compile as shown next.

 ```bash
 src/main/java/demo/App.java:9: error: incompatible types: ArrayList<Rectangle> cannot be converted to List<? super Shape>